robdodson/robdodson.me/src/posts/the-art-of-fear-blogging.md

 title: The Art of Fear Blogging
 date: 2013-09-16T19:51:00.000Z
 updated: 2015-01-01T21:04:56.000Z
+exclude: true
 ---

 Years ago [I heard a radio story about a woman hopelessly addicted to cigarettes.](http://www.radiolab.org/2011/mar/08/you-v-you/) Although she tried numerous times to quit, the temptation always won out.
 So she devised a plan.
-She told her best friend that if she ever caught her smoking again, she would have to send $5,000 to the Ku Klux Klan.
+She told her best friend that if she ever caught her smoking again, she would have to send \$5,000 to the Ku Klux Klan.
 Her best friend, acting as the enforcer, would hold her to it.

 There's a name for this.
 It's called a [Ulysses pact.](http://en.wikipedia.org/wiki/Ulysses_pact)